 SXU's Commitment to Diversity, Equity and Inclusion

 The Sisters of Mercy, immigrants themselves, founded the school in 1846 to educate young women, and today's student body reflects the University's growing commitment to a tradition of diversity and multiculturalism.
-As a Minority-Serving Institution (MSI) we are committed to serving first-generation students and members of underrepresented groups.
 In 2014, the University became a federally-designated Hispanic-Serving Institution (HSI).
 Diversity, equity, and inclusion are at the heart of Saint Xavier's heritage and enrich and strengthen our academic programs and learning environment, which prepare students to work as responsible global citizens and live by Mercy values.

 The Office of Inclusive Excellence acts as a reservoir hub that champions and ensures diversity, equity and inclusion among SXU's leadership, faculty, staff and students.Learn more